membase/ns_server/doc/API/index.markdown

 * 20091117 Updated after defending REST and HTTP in discussion with Steve (matt.ingenthron@northscale.com)
 * 20091118 Fleshed out details on the requests and responses (matt.ingenthron@northscale.com)
 * 20091119 More info on stats (matt.ingenthron@northscale.com)
+* 20091202 Made pools and nodes plural (as they should have been), added port information for nodes